RuleWorld/PyBioNetGen/README.md

 [![Downloads](https://static.pepy.tech/badge/bionetgen)](https://pepy.tech/project/bionetgen)
 [![Downloads](https://static.pepy.tech/badge/bionetgen/week)](https://pepy.tech/project/bionetgen)

-This is a simple CLI and a library for [BioNetGen modelling language](http://bionetgen.org/).
+This is a simple CLI and a library for [BioNetGen modeling language](http://bionetgen.org/).
 PyBioNetGen also includes a heavily updated version of [Atomizer](https://github.com/RuleWorld/atomizer) which allows for conversion of models written in [Systems Biology Markup Language (SBML)](https://synonym.caltech.edu/) into BioNetGen language (BNGL) format.

 Please see the [documentation](https://pybionetgen.readthedocs.io/en/latest/) to learn how to use PyBioNetGen.